nterreri/thesis/report/chapter5.md

 [^survey]: The survey can be found here: <https://goo.gl/forms/ylkI50XckV9yvCCm2>.

-Because of the fact that all of the data extracted via the questionnaire has a balanced number of expected labels for categories, there is no concern about the training data being skewed with low positive cases for any one category, therefore micro-averaging is probably the best overall measure, although both are included in the evaluation results.
+Since all of the data extracted via the questionnaire has a balanced number of expected labels for categories, there is no concern about the training data being skewed with low positive cases for any one category, therefore micro-averaging is probably the best overall measure, although both are included in the evaluation results (Sebastiani, 2002, p.33).

-The results themselves for the categorizer implementations provided by the NLTK are disappointing, primarily because of lack of problem-specific feature selection and possibly idiosyncrasies in the test set.
+The performance of the categorizer implementations tried are disappointing, primarily because of lack of problem-specific feature selection and possibly idiosyncrasies in the test set.
 See Appendix C for full results listings and further discussion.